roy705051/Airport-Portal/README.md

 ![Screenshot 2023-07-15 074818](https://github.com/roy705051/Airport-Portal/assets/118226807/0faeb43f-ae5b-4c0a-8c03-0885a6a8423e)

 #Sign up page
-we had made sign in page through which will take data to json server and save the data for further reference.
+We had made sign in page through which we will be taking data to json server and save the data for further reference.

 Screen Shot is :